William Tubman

 William Vacanarat Shadrach Tubman (29 November 1895 – 23 July 1971) was a Liberian politician.
 He was the 19th president of Liberia and the longest-serving president in the country's history, serving from his election in 1944 until his death in 1971.

 Tubman is regarded as the "father of modern Liberia" in that during his presidency sufficient foreign investment was attracted to modernize the country's economy and infrastructure.
 During his tenure, Liberia experienced a period of prosperity.
-He also led a policy of national unification in order to reduce the social and political differences between his fellow Americo-Liberians and the indigenous Liberians.
+He also led a policy of national unification to reduce the social and political differences between his fellow Americo-Liberians and the indigenous Liberians.

 Early life and family background

-William Tubman was born on 29 November 1895, in Harper.
-Tubman's grandfather, Alexander Tubman, was a stonemason, general in the Liberian army, and a former Speaker of the Liberian House of Representatives, as well as a Methodist preacher.
-A strict disciplinarian, he required his five children to attend daily family prayer services, and to sleep on the floor because he thought beds were too soft and "degrading to character development".
+William Tubman was born on 29 November 1895, in Harper, which is located in southeastern Liberia.
+He was one of 5 children, who grew up poor.
+He was also a descendant of people who were formerly enslaved in the U.S. Tubman's grandfather, Alexander Tubman, was a stonemason, general in the Liberian army, and a former Speaker of the Liberian House of Representatives, as well as a Methodist preacher.
+Tubman's father was a strict disciplinarian.
+He required his five children to attend daily family prayer services, and to sleep on the floor because he thought beds were too soft and "degrading to character development".
 Tubman's mother, Elizabeth Rebecca (née Barnes) Tubman, was from Atlanta, Georgia.
 Alexander's parents, Sylvia and William Shadrach Tubman, were freedmen, part of a group of 69 freed slaves whose transportation to Liberia in 1844 was paid by their former mistress Emily Harvie Thomas Tubman, a widow and philanthropist in Augusta, Georgia.

 Emily Tubman was instrumental in the manumission of enslaved African Americans and paying for their transportation to Liberia for "repatriation".
 Initially, she had great difficulty freeing her slaves in ante-bellum Georgia.
 Despite appeals to the Georgia State Legislature and financial donations to the University of Georgia, her efforts to manumit numerous slaves were disapproved.
-Since the Nat Turner Slave Rebellion in 1831, the state legislature had greatly restricted manumissions, requiring a legislative act for each, and posting of expensive bonds by the owner to guarantee the free black would leave the state within a short period of time.
+After Nat Turner's Rebellion in 1831, the state legislature had greatly restricted manumissions, requiring a legislative act for each, and posting of expensive bonds by the owner to guarantee the free black would leave the state within a short period of time.

 Tubman sought the help of her friend and mentor, Henry Clay of Kentucky, president of the American Colonization Society.
 This organization, made up of both abolitionists and slaveholders, had proposed colonization in Africa as a solution for freedmen, rather than allowing them to remain in the United States.
 Their presence was considered to unsettle slaves in the South, and in both the North and South, lower-class whites resented competing with them for jobs.
 Clay assured her that sending her former slaves to Liberia would be a safe and suitable option.
 After arriving in Liberia, this group of freedmen took "Tubman" as their surname and settled together.
 They named their community Tubman Hill after their benefactress.